thesaigoneer/atomic-saigon/README.md

       - kde-print-manager          - firefox-langpacks             - google-noto-sans-cjk-fonts
       - krusader                   - kcharselect
       - lsd                        - kfind
-      - mc                         - kde-connect
+      - mc                         - kmousetool
-      - micro                      - kde-connect-libs
+      - micro                      - krfb
-                                   - kdeconnectd
-                                   - kmousetool
-                                   - krfb
                                    - krfb-libs
                                    - nvtop
                                    - plasma-discover-notifier
                                    - plasma-welcome

 ## How do you get it?